US: Ex-FBI counterintelligence agent aided Russian oligarch

 NEW YORK (AP) — A former high-ranking FBI counterintelligence official has been indicted on charges he helped a Russian oligarch, in violation of U.S. sanctions.
+He was also charged, in a separate indictment, with taking cash from a former foreign security officer.

-Charles McGonigal, the former special agent in charge of the FBI’s counterintelligence division in New York, is accused in an indictment unsealed Monday of working with a former Soviet diplomat-turned-Russian interpreter on behalf of Russian energy magnate Oleg Deripaska.
+Charles McGonigal, the special agent in charge of the FBI’s counterintelligence division in New York from 2016 to 2018, is accused in an indictment unsealed Monday of working with a former Soviet diplomat-turned-Russian interpreter on behalf of Oleg Deripaska, a Russian billionaire.

+McGonigal, 54, and the interpreter, Sergey Shestakov, 69, were arrested Saturday.
+McGonigal was taken into custody after landing at John F. Kennedy International Airport.
+They are scheduled to appear in court in Manhattan on Monday.
+Both are being held at a federal jail in Brooklyn.

+McGonigal and Shestakov are charged with violating and conspiring to violate the International Emergency Economic Powers Act, conspiring to commit money laundering and money laundering.
+Shestakov is also charged with making material misstatements to the FBI.

 McGonigal was separately charged in federal court in Washington, D.C. with concealing $225,000 in payments he received from an outside source with whom he traveled to Europe.